 Crates: I've got an assortment of plastic and metal crates, and some are better than others for the way we travel and live with our dogs.
 Make sure that whichever crate you choose is substantial.
 I usually start puppies in a small VariKennel, but prefer a wire crate for most uses.
-Adult Barbet fit well in a 30" crate.
+A female adult Barbet fit well in a 30" or 36" crate.
 At the beginning, you will want to use a small crate so that your puppy won't use half of it for a bathroom.
 I like a heavy weight wire crate when it's warm, and I also use Ruffland plastic crates and East Coast aluminum crates for the shows.